milemik/django-drf-jwt/README.md

     }
     ```

+## Developing

+To setup environment for local developing install requirements from `requirements.txt` file.
+Make sure that you write tests for your implementation.

 ### Issues
-Issues and bugs be free to contact me directly
+If you have any suggestions or you see some issues and bugs be free to contact me!

-### NOTE
-I plan to push this package to PyPi when ready! :)